bbatsov/prelude/README.md

 Simply run <kbd>M-x prelude-update</kbd> from Emacs itself and restart Emacs afterwards.

+## Pinning packages

+By default, Prelude will install packages from the melpa and gnu package repositories.
+Occasionally package integration can break when upgrading packages.
+This can be avoided by pinning packages to stable versions in other repositories.
+To do so, copy `prelude-pinned-packages.el` from the sample directory to Prelude's root directory and adjust the [variables](https://www.gnu.org/software/emacs/manual/html_node/emacs/Package-Installation.html) inside accordingly.

 ## Enabling additional modules

 By default most of the modules that ship with Prelude are not loaded.
 For more information on the functionality provided by these modules visit the [docs](modules/doc/README.md).